Anal Cancer Prevention (PDQ®)–Health Professional Version

 United States

-The Surveillance, Epidemiology, and End Results (SEER) Program age-adjusted annual incidence rate of anal cancer in the United States for the period 2016 to 2020 was 1.9 cases per 100,000 persons per year, and the mortality rate was 0.3 cases per 100,000 persons per year.
+The Surveillance, Epidemiology, and End Results (SEER) Program age-adjusted annual incidence rate of anal cancer in the United States from 2017 to 2021 was 1.9 cases per 100,000 persons per year, and the mortality rate was 0.4 cases per 100,000 persons per year from 2018 to 2022.
 Incidence rates were slightly higher for women than for men (2.3 vs. 1.6 per 100,000 person-years, respectively), but mortality rates were about the same.[1]
-In 2024, it is estimated that 10,540 new cases of anal cancer will be diagnosed, and 2,190 deaths will be caused by this disease in the United States.[2]
-Incidence rates increased annually from 2010 to 2019 (average increase, 1.7%), and mortality rates increased annually over the same time period (average increase, 4.1%).
+In 2024, it is estimated that 10,540 Americans will be diagnosed with anal cancer and 2,190 will die from this disease.[2]
+Incidence rates increased annually from 2012 to 2021 (average increase, 1.3%), and mortality rates increased annually from 2013 to 2022 (average increase, 5.1%).
 All incidence and mortality increases were statistically different from zero.[3]
-The 5-year survival rate has remained fairly constant since 1975, and on the basis of data from 2012 to 2018, it was 70.1%.[1]
+The 5-year survival rate has remained fairly constant since 1975, and based on data from 2014 to 2020, it was 70.6%.[1]

 World